thingsboard/thingsboard.github.io/docs/edge/use-cases/manage-alarms-rpc-requests.md

 * DHT22 temperature sensor
 * Air Conditioner

-ThingsBoard Edge has following responsibilities:
+ThingsBoard Edge has the following responsibilities:
- * **Collects temperature readings** from DHT22 sensor
+ * **Collects temperature readings** from the DHT22 sensor
- * **Creates and updates alarms** if temperature in warehouse is higher than 50°C
+ * **Creates and updates alarms** if the temperature in the warehouse is higher than 50°C
- * In case if temperature becomes critical, ThingsBoard Edge turns on cooler system by **sending RPC call requests**
+ * In case if the temperature becomes critical, ThingsBoard Edge turns on the cooler system by **sending RPC call requests**
  * **Pushes telemetry to the cloud** (ThingsBoard Professional Edition)

 Please note that this is just a simple theoretical use case to demonstrate the capabilities of the platform.